The Cosmos Rocks

 The Cosmos Rocks is the only studio album by Queen + Paul Rodgers (and Queen's sixteenth studio album overall), released on 15 September 2008.
 It contains 14 new tracks written by Brian May, Roger Taylor, and Paul Rodgers.
-This is the first studio album of new material from the two remaining members of Queen since 1995's Made in Heaven.
+This is the first studio album of new material from the two remaining members of Queen since 1995's Made in Heaven, and thus the first album not to feature Freddie Mercury or John Deacon.

 History

 The band entered Roger Taylor's Priory studio in late 2006, having completed the American leg of a world tour.
 Sessions were initially scheduled around Rodgers' other touring commitments.
 On tour, the band had debuted a new song, "Take Love", although it did not make the album (Rodgers would later record his own version of the song for his 2023 solo album Midnight Rose).
 On his solo tour, Rodgers debuted songs such as "Warboys" and "Voodoo".

 John Deacon's retirement meant that bass duties were shared between Rodgers and May.

 The first single, "Say It's Not True" was released nine months before the album.
 The second, "C-lebrity" was previewed on Al Murray's Happy Hour in April, five months before the album.

 The album's release came 17 years after the death in 1991 of former Queen singer Freddie Mercury.

 "It had some great stuff on it," Taylor recalled.
 "I just think that Paul's more blues and soul – one of our favourite singers, ever, but, when it boils down to it, he wasn't the perfect frontman for us.
 I felt the album was badly promoted by EMI, who were falling to bits at the time.
 We were on tour in Europe, and I went into record stores and we weren't in them.
 And I remember being furious, thinking, 'Why did we make this fucking record?

 May later recalled: "We spent a huge amount of time making that album with Paul Rodgers, going through quite a lot of pain, and I don't think it made the slightest dent on public consciousness.
 So I would be cautious about being in a recording group called Queen without Freddie."